CS6375/DecisionTree/README.md

     -------------------------------------
     Number of training instances = 600
     Number of training attributes = 20
-    Total number of nodes in the tree = 265
+    Total number of nodes in the tree = 119
-    Number of leaf nodes in the tree = 133
+    Number of leaf nodes in the tree = 60
+    Average depth in the tree = 6.7
     Accuracy of the model on the training dataset = 89.8%

     Number of validation instances = 2000